Troy-Griffin/find-fasteners/README.md

 ## 5.1.
 Jetpack

-The latest version of Jetpack can be downloaded by following these [steps](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write)
+The latest version of Jetpack can be downloaded and setup on the Jetson Nano by following these [steps](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write)

 ## 5.2.
 Camera